Multnomah Falls - Wahkeena Falls Loop Hike

 When to go

-Summer is the busiest season at Multnomah Falls and the Waterfall Corridor by far.
-It is easy to see the appeal.
-Summer is a beautiful time to visit.
+• Summer is the busiest season.
 The weather is usually good, the greenery will be at its finest, and you can spot wildflowers along the trail.
-If you go in summer, go early, especially on the weekend.
+If you go in the summer, go early, especially on the weekend.
 If you arrive before 9 AM, you don’t need a timed entry permit to park at Multnomah Falls.

-Spring and fall can be good times to visit to avoid the crowds of summer and the constant drizzle of winter.
-The waterfalls will be more impressive in early spring and late fall.
+• Spring and fall can be good times to visit to avoid the worst of the crowds of summer and the constant drizzle of winter.
+The waterfalls will be more impressive in early spring and late fall than in the summer.
 Begin looking for wildflowers along the trail in late spring.
-Expect to see fall colors around October.
+Expect to see fall colors in late October and early November.

-Winter can be a beautiful and relatively quiet time to visit, although it may come with challenging trail conditions.
-I went in January and walked on lots of snow and ice at the higher elevations.
-Since there are some steep drop-offs along the trail, icy conditions can make it harrowing at times.
-Winter also gets a lot of rainy days.
-I got rained on for about an hour of the hike, which besides making me cold and wet, also made the ice more slippery.
-While hiking in the rain is not the most pleasant, the waterfalls, streams, and cascades will look wonderful in winter.
+• Winter can be a beautiful and relatively quiet time to visit, although it may come with challenging trail conditions and a lot of rainy days.
+I’ve gotten rained on here, which, besides making me cold and wet, also made the ice more slippery.
+On the other hand, the waterfalls and creeks look stunning in winter.

 The Multnomah Falls - Wahkeena Falls Loop Trail